Moving to Mexico

 A Vehicle Permit can only be issued to the registered owner.
 Only ONE Vehicle Permit will be issued to the registered owner holding a valid Tourist Visa, Temporal or Permanente Card.
 If you want to bring in two vehicles they must be registered in two different persons’ names (e.g.: you and your partner), each holding a valid Tourist Visa, Temporal or Permanente Card.

 DO NOT drive into Mexico without a permit!
 Also note that no one other than you or your partner with the same last name may drive the vehicle registered in your name unless you are in the vehicle or the other person has a written notarized permission authorizing such use.
 No Mexican national may drive your vehicle without you in it at all times, even with a written permission.
 If you are bringing in two vehicles, following one of your vehicles driven by a Mexican may not be done unless one of you is present in that vehicle.
 If authorities want to get nasty they have the authority to confiscate the vehicle and you most likely will never see it again.
 This happened once to someone just outside Monterrey when they were both following in their second vehicle.
-It is just not worth taking the chance.
+It is just not worth the risk.

 DIRECTIONS TO THE VEHICLE PERMIT OFFICE IN NUEVO LAREDO: